sheilakoo/Project-1/README.md

 For a more accurate research, this outlier was removed in the following analyses.

+### Section 1: The effect of rainy days on the number of road accident casualties

-### Number of Rainy Days vs Number of Casualties
+#### Number of Rainy Days vs Number of Casualties

 <img src= "Images/rainydays_vs_casualties.jpg">

 The correlation between the two variables increased to 0.72 after removing the outlier, indicating a strong correlation.

-#### Observations
+##### Observations

+* The correlation between the two variables increased to 0.72 after removing the outlier, indicating a strong correlation.

-Ignoring months where the two variables moved in different directions (covered by the yellow boxes), Jan, Mar - May, were the months with high rainfall and high number of casualties (marked by the yellow stars).
+* Ignoring months where the two variables moved in different directions (covered by the yellow boxes), Jan, Mar - May, were the months with high rainfall and high number of casualties (marked by the yellow stars).

-#### Deductions
+The next